CinemaMod/webdisplays/README.md

+> [!WARNING]
-## This is a 1.21.1 fork.
+> This is a 1.21.1 fork.
 I know nothing about Java and have simply updated some gradle settings to compile for 1.21.1 NeoForge.
-### Here be dragons!
+> Here be dragons!
 ---
 # WebDisplays
 WebDisplays is a mod for creating and interacting with web browsers in Minecraft.
 You can create screens in your world and browse the internet.